 Need-Based Scholarships

-Need-based scholarships are scholarships for women given to students based on financial need.
-In most cases, students qualify for financial need if they have a low income.
+Need-based scholarships are given to students based on financial need.
+In most cases, you qualify for financial aid if you have a low income.
 Need-based aid often comes from the government, though nonprofit organizations and businesses may prioritize giving scholarships and awards to low-income students.

-In many cases, students may also qualify for grants, which do not need to be repaid.
-For example, a student with high financial need might receive the Pell Grant after filing the FAFSA.
-For the 2024-25 school year, students can potentially receive a maximum Pell Grant award of $7,395.
+In many cases, you may also qualify for grants, which do not need to be repaid.
+For example, if you have a high financial need, you may receive the Pell Grant after filing the FAFSA.
+For the 2025-26 school year, you can potentially receive a maximum Pell Grant award of $7,395.
 The Pell Grant amount adjusts every year.

 Merit-Based Scholarships

-Merit-based scholarships are not based on need, but rather a multitude of other factors, such as:
+Merit-based scholarships aren’t based on need but rather a multitude of other factors, such as:

 • Academic achievements (such as GPA or test scores)